yuxincs/MIPS-CPU/README.md

   1. [Pipeline Bubbling](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#PIPELINE-FLUSH) for all hazards. ([pipeline_cpu_bubbling.circ](https://github.com/yuxincs/MIPS-CPU/blob/main/src/pipeline_cpu_bubbling.circ))

-  2. Based on Pipeline bubbling, [Operand Forwarding](https://en.wikipedia.org/wiki/Operand_forwarding) is used for data hazards to reduce the total number of pipeline stalls for better performance. ([pipeline_cpu.circ](https://github.com/yuxincs/MIPS-CPU/blob/main/src/pipeline_cpu.circ))
+  2. Based on Pipeline bubbling, [Operand Forwarding](https://en.wikipedia.org/wiki/Operand_forwarding) is used for data hazards to reduce the total number of pipeline stalls for better performance. ([pipeline_cpu.circ](https://github.com/yuxincs/MIPS-CPU/blob/main/src/pipeline_cpu.circ)).

+Note that `alu.circ` for ALU implementation and `regfile.circ` for register file implementation are shared components among the CPUs, and must be present in the same folder as the CPU circ file for it to work.

+The main and most feature-rich version is the pipelined CPU with operand forwarding, which will be referred to as MIPS-CPU in the rest of this README.

-## Supported Instructions
+## Features

-Only a subet of the MIPS instruction set is supported:
+* Five-Stage Pipeline.

+* [Hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)) Handling with Operand Forwarding.

+* 7-Seg Display.

+* Exception Handling: MIPS-CPU (and single cycle CPU) is equipped with a co-processor `CP0` which (only) handles exception (interruption), with 3 intteruption source buttons named `ExpSrc[0-2]`.
+The CPU runs into exception mode on clicking one of the buttons, running an exception service program which displays 2 or 4 or 8 determined by the source number of the clicked button.

+* Supported Instruction Set:

 **Instruction**|**Format**|**Instruction**|**Format**
 :-----:|:-----:|:-----:|:-----: